microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

-HOL - Parts Unlimited WebSite Continuous Integration with Visual Studio Online
+HOL - Parts Unlimited WebSite Continuous Integration with Visual Studio Team Services
 ====================================================================================
 In this lab we have an application called PartsUnlimited.
-We want to set up Visual Studio Online to be able continuously integrate code into the master branch of code.
+We want to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to get fast feedback.
-To do so, we are going to be setting up a Continuous Integration build (CI) that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Online.
+To do so, we are going to be setting up a Continuous Integration build (CI) that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Team Services.

 ###Pre-requisites:###

--   An active Visual Studio Online account
+-   An active Visual Studio Team Services account

 -   An Visual Studio 2015 Update 2 or Visual Studio 2013 Update 5 client

--   Project Admin rights to the Visual Studio Online account
+-   Project Admin rights to the Visual Studio Team Services account

 ### Tasks Overview: ###

-**1. Setup your Visual Studio Online Account using Visual Studio:** In this step, you will connect your own Visual Studio Online account, download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.
+**1. Setup your Visual Studio Team Services Account using Visual Studio:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.

-**2. Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.
+**2. Create Continuous Integration Build:** In this step, you will create a build definition that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.

-**3. Test the CI Trigger in Visual Studio Online:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Online.
+**3. Test the CI Trigger in Visual Studio Team Services:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Team Services.

-### 1: Setup your Visual Studio Online Account using Visual Studio
+### 1: Setup your Visual Studio Team Services Account using Visual Studio

-We want to push the application code to your Visual Studio Online account in order to use Build.
+We want to push the application code to your Visual Studio Team Services account in order to use Build.

 **1.** First, we need to open Team Explorer.
 Go to your **account home